Attribution Models and Google Ads

 A potential customer completing a valuable action on your website, such as filling a contact form, completing a product purchase or calling your business is called a conversion.
 And during the path to such a conversion a customer can interact with multiple ads from the same advertiser.

 Conversion attribution is one of the most debated issues in marketing.
 When a customer engages with multiple touch points during a conversion, it is very important to give credit to all these touch points.
-The classic attribution model in digital marketing is last click attribution, and AdWords is no exception.
-The default attribution model in AdWords is last click attribution.
+The classic attribution model in digital marketing is last click attribution, and Google Ads is no exception.
+The default attribution model in Google Ads is last click attribution.

 Last click attribution model gives 100% credit of a conversion to the last click (channel, ad or keyword).
 But when a customer interacts with multiple ads from the same advertiser during the conversion journey, last click attribution will not give a fair reflection of the contributions of different advertising channels and ad formats.

 The solution to this problem is using different attribution models.
 Attribution models let an advertiser to choose how much credit each click gets for his conversions.
 Advertisers can give credit of a conversion to a customer’s first click, last click or a combination of clicks with different attribution models.

 Google Ads is now offering multiple attribution models on the search network and shopping ads.
 It is not yet available for interactions on the display network.

 Google Ads is offering 6 different attribution models.

 Understanding Google Ads Attribution Models – With a Simple Example

 It will be easy to understand different attribution models with the help of a simple example.